 Other medicines, foods and drink

-Cancer drugs can interact with some other medicines and herbal products.
+Ibuprofen can interact with other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

 Ibuprofen can harm a baby developing in the womb.
 Do not take ibuprofen if you are in the last 3 months of pregnancy.
 Talk to your doctor before taking ibuprofen if you are in the first 6 months of pregnancy.

 Women may find that while taking ibuprofen their ability to become pregnant is lowered.
 Talk to your doctor before starting ibuprofen if you are trying to have a baby.

 Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Driving or operating machinery

 Don't drive or operate machinery or tools if you have side effects such as dizziness, tiredness, sleepiness or blurred vision.